choderalab/sams/README.md

 # Self-adjusted mixture sampling (SAMS)

-Self-adjusted mixture sampling experiments, based on ideas from [Zhiqiang Tan (Rutgers)](http://stat.rutgers.edu/~ztan/)
+Self-adjusted mixture sampling experiments, based on ideas from [Zhiqiang Tan (Rutgers)](http://stat.rutgers.edu/~ztan/).

+Self-adjusted mixture sampling (SAMS), like the closely related Wang-Landau methods, automatically adjust the weights of different thermodynamic states in an expanded ensemble simulation to achieve a desired target distribution over the states (often a uniform distribution).
+Unlike Wang-Landau, however, SAMS is both asymptotically consistent (in that it converges to the true unbiased free energies) and is *asymptotically optimal* (converging to the true unbiased free energies in minimum time).
+See Reference [1] for more information and proofs.

+This package explores the use of SAMS methods in various molecular simulation contexts using the [OpenMM](http://openmm.org) GPU-accelerated molecular simulation package.
+See the [`examples/`](https://github.com/choderalab/sams/tree/master/examples) for more information about specific applications.

 ## Notice